mattoppenheim/microbit_activity_indicator/README.md

 ## activity_indicator

 This project uses the BBC Micro:bit to indicate when somebody is using communication software with an eye tracker.
 Smartbox Grid 2 & 3 and Tobii Communicator are supported.

 ### Project website

+Full details of the project and a video showing it in use are at:

  <https://seismicmatt.com/give-me-a-minute/>

 ### Setup instructions

-I put the setup instructions onto a webpage here:
+Detailed setup instructions are here:
 <https://seismicmatt.com/give-me-a-minute-set-up-and-use-instructions/>

+### library versions

+freeze.txt has a list of the libraries and their versions in the virtual environment used for developing the Python script.